 Does Accounting Require Math?

-Yes, accounting requires maths.
-The maths used in accounting is simple and practical.
+Yes, accounting requires maths, and the maths for finance careers is simple and practical.
 Accountants use numbers every day to record and check financial information.
 They apply basic arithmetic such as addition, subtraction, multiplication, and division to manage transactions accurately.

 Maths helps accountants create budgets, calculate profits and losses, and analyse financial statements.
 They also use percentages, ratios, and averages to measure business performance.
 In some cases, they use formulas to calculate interest, depreciation, or tax amounts.